-Learning Details Alignment with Response Inspiring Success Continued to provide Intensive Needs Programs.
-Continued to offer educational programming for students with diverse cognitive and social emotional needs.
-A professional team provided wrap around support for students with school teams providing an intervention model that allowed them to work with caregivers to identify the optimal Expanded Intensive Supports Curriculum and the Vocational Alternative Program (VAP). learning environment for each student.
-Regina Public Schools continued to offer educational programming for students with diverse cognitive and social- emotional needs.
-Expanded VAP Programs to all high schools.
-Implemented year two of Intensive Supports Development Coordinator and Autism Strategy.
-In support of Tier two intervention, RPS continued the Intensive Support (IS) Development Coordinator and Learning Consultant roles to address the needs of students with autism, learning disabilities, and mild intellectual disabilities.
-The IS Development Coordinator and IS Autism Consultants provided professional development to meet the needs of students with Autism.
-The IS Development Coordinator completed an Executive Summary of the RPS Autism Strategy.
-The Learning Consultant worked with teachers to provide school-based categorical and non-categorical supports.
-Maintained Early Years Transition Prekindergarten Program, Early Learning Intensive Supports Pilot, and 4C Program.
-A half-day Early Years Transition Prekindergarten Program was offered at Douglas Park School for children requiring intensive support due to significant social- emotional, communication, and behavioural challenges.
-A half-day Early Learning Intensive Support Pilot Program was offered for three and four-year-old children requiring intensive supports.
-Spaces and supports were expanded to all Prekindergarten sites.
-A half-day Children Communicating, Connecting, and in Community (4C) Pilot Program was offered at Henry Janzen School for four-year-old children who are deaf or hard of hearing.
+Learning Details Alignment with

+Response Inspiring Success

+Continued to Continued to offer educational

+provide Intensive programming for students with diverse

+Needs Programs. cognitive and social emotional needs.

+A professional team provided wrap

+around support for students with school

+teams providing an intervention model

+that allowed them to work with

+caregivers to identify the optimal

+learning environment for each student.

+Expanded Regina Public Schools continued to offer

+Intensive educational programming for students

+Supports with diverse cognitive and social-

+Curriculum and emotional needs.

+the Vocational Expanded VAP Programs to all high

+Alternative schools.

+Program (VAP).

+Implemented year In support of Tier two intervention, RPS

+two of Intensive continued the Intensive Support (IS)

+Supports Development Coordinator and Learning

+Development Consultant roles to address the needs of

+Coordinator and students with autism, learning disabilities,

+Autism Strategy. and mild intellectual disabilities.

+The IS Development Coordinator and IS

+Autism Consultants provided professional

+development to meet the needs of

+students with Autism.

+The IS Development Coordinator

+completed an Executive Summary of the

+RPS Autism Strategy.

+The Learning Consultant worked with

+teachers to provide school-based

+categorical and non-categorical supports.

+Maintained Early A half-day Early Years Transition Dealist description Dealist des

+Years Transition Prekindergarten Program was offered at

+Prekindergarten Douglas Park School for children requiring

+Program, Early intensive support due to significant social-

+Learning Intensive emotional, communication, and

+Supports Pilot, behavioural challenges.

+and 4C Program.
+A half-day Early Learning Intensive Support

+Pilot Program was offered for three and

+four-year-old children requiring intensive

+supports.
+Spaces and supports were

+expanded to all Prekindergarten sites.

+A half-day Children Communicating,

+Connecting, and in Community (4C) Pilot

+Program was offered at Henry Janzen

+School for four-year-old children who are

+deaf or hard of hearing.